How Can I Support a Loved One With Hearing Loss

 Many people do not like to talk about or admit to having a problem hearing.
 In fact, it takes on average seven years for someone with hearing loss to take action and seek treatment.
 That’s seven years of special moments avoided, conversations misheard and opportunities lost.
+And if they still aren’t aware of their condition, trying to support a loved one with hearing loss can become an even more difficult journey.

 Initiate the discussion